dmzza/orchestra/_posts/2014-09-30-vivaldi-concerti-grossi.md

 ##### The Four Seasons

-Vivaldi is known and loved today in large part due to the work of Clarion's founder, Newell Jenkins, who discovered, premiered and catalogued many of Vivaldi's finest works.
-Showcasing the ever-vibrant Four Seasons and the exuberant Concerto in A minor for two violins, this concert celebrates the thrilling virtuosity of The Clarion Orchestra’s soloists and spotlights a central part of the Jenkins legacy.
+Vivaldi is known and loved today in large part due to the work of Clarion's founder, Newell Jenkins, who discovered, premiered, and catalogued many of Vivaldi's finest works.
+Showcasing the ever-vibrant *Four Seasons* and the exuberant Concerto in A minor for two violins, this concert celebrates the thrilling virtuosity of The Clarion Orchestra’s soloists and spotlights a central part of the Jenkins legacy.